ynsta/steamcontroller/README.md

 ## Usage

  1. Exit Steam.
- 2. run `sc-xbox.py start` for the simple xbox360 emulator or run `sc-dump.py` for the dumper
+ 2. run `sc-xbox.py start` for the simple xbox360 emulator
+ 3. run `sc-xbox.py stop` to stop the driver

+Other test tools are installed:
+ - `sc-dump.py` : Dump raw message from the controller.
+ - `sc-gyro-plot.py` : Plot curves from gyro data (require pyqtgraph and pyside installed).
+ - `sc-test-cmsg.py` : Permit to send control message to the contoller.
+For example `echo 8f07005e 015e01f4 01000000 | sc-test-cmsg.py` will make the controller bip.
+ - `vdf2json.py` : Convert Steam VDF file to JSON.
+ - `json2vdf.py` : Convert back JSON to VDF file.

 ## TODO